Swift and ISO 20022: The impact on payments explained

 “If you’re only doing 50 payments a day, the benefits of automation are not really going to matter to you,” he says.
 “If you’re doing 500 million payments a day, then automation is a big, big benefit.
 That’s where you have to weigh up the cost-benefit analysis.”

-However, as we’ve already seen, big banks and payment schemes have had to push back their efforts to join ISO.
-This April, The Clearing House successfully completed its ISO 20022 implementation for CHIPS – a platform that clears and settles $1.8tn in domestic and global payments daily – having postponed its original migration date from November 2023.
+Banks such as J.P.
+Morgan, BNY and Lloyds have already made significant progress towards going live with ISO, with Swift also profiling the efforts of Barclays, the Bank of Cyprus, DBS Bank and Diamond Trust Bank.
+In April 2024, The Clearing House successfully completed its ISO 20022 implementation for CHIPS – a platform that clears and settles $1.8tn in domestic and global payments daily – having postponed its original migration date from November 2023.

+As we’ve already seen, a number of banks and payment schemes have had to push back their efforts to join ISO.
 In June 2022, the US Federal Reserve announced that it would be delaying its implementation of ISO 20022 payment messaging by two years to March 2025 so that it can focus on FedNow.
-With the US being such a big source of cross-border payments, the delays aren’t exactly motivating other banks worldwide to ramp up their migration efforts.
+In February 2025, it pushed this date once again to 14 July 2025.

 As mentioned earlier, timelines for migration are different across market infrastructures worldwide.
 That means banks could find themselves accepting MX messages from other banks across borders, only to have to translate them to less data-rich MT messages in their local markets, forcing them to truncate data.
 This, in turn, negates the benefits of ISO 20022.